tryton/trytond/doc/topics/configuration.rst

 listen
 ~~~~~~

-Defines a comma separated list of couple of host (or IP address) and port numer
+Defines a comma separated list of couples of host (or IP address) and port
-separeted by a colon to listen on.
+number separated by a colon to listen on.

-The default value is `localhost:8000`.
+Default `localhost:8000`

 hostname
 ~~~~~~~~